ChrisMichaelPerezSantiago/jkanime/README.md

  <a href="https://nodei.co/npm/jkanime/"><img src="https://nodei.co/npm/jkanime.png"></a>

-> This API will give you access to the content of the jkanime page, you can see the entire catalog and enjoy each chapter.
+> 💡 The best API to extract data from jkanime, see the latest chapters of the anime of the moment without any restrictions with their respective servers for free.
+You can see the entire catalog and enjoy each chapter.

 ---